 Another one of my favorite things are my mercury glass trees I bought a few years ago.
 I love how they are so versatile and I can use them all over the place in my holiday decor.

 This year I was inspired by my rug for my holiday decor!
-I’ll show you in a post next week how I made my own custom ornaments.
+You can see here how I made my own custom ornaments.

 I love the smell of cedar, it smells like Christmas to me!
 I bought the stocking with the mini-poms from World Market, and made the tassels for the other white stocking to add some color.